Running a Palo Alto AYSO Soccer Tryout

 Suggested Invitation Letter

-Your player has placed well in the Tryout Evaluations, and by way of this email is being invited to join a team.
+Your player is being invited to join a Spring Select or Fall Elite team.
 Congratulations!!

-You must confirm your acceptance of this invitation within 48 hours, or an alternate player will be invited to take the slot, instead.
+Please let me know of your intention to accept this position.
+You must confirm and finalize your acceptance of this invitation within 48 hours, or an alternate player will be invited to take the slot, instead.

-To confirm your acceptance you pay your fees at the following web page,
+To confirm and finalize your acceptance of this position you pay your fees at the following web page, http://commit.ayso26.org

-Best Regards, and lets have a great season together.
+Best Regards, I look forward to a great season together.

 Suggested Invitation Letter for an Alternate Player

-While there can be no guarantee that your player would ever be called to play a game or tournament on the roster, it occurs often enough that almost always the player will get some opportunities.
+While there can be no guarantee that your player would ever be called to play a game or tournament on the roster, usually most alternate players do get opportunities.
 And, best of all, by training and participating with the team, your player will have a better base of skills for the tryouts next season.

 Please let us know if your player would like to enroll in the Spring Instructional, and train with our team as an alternate.